Taiwan Stock Exchange: History and development

+In the area of sustainable development, an ESG information disclosure platform within the MOPS was launched in 2022, to centralize disclosures by listed and OTC companies on greenhouse gas inventories, emissions reduction targets, sustainability reports, and other ESG-related information.

+In May 2023, in response to Taiwan's national climate change policies, the TWSE and the National Development Fund Management Committee jointly established the Taiwan Carbon Solution Exchange.
+The exchange was officially launched on 7 August 2023.

+Trading system

 The exchange broadcasts before-hour information from 7:40 to 8:40.
 Then it has normal trading sessions from 09:00 to 13:45 and fixed price post-market sessions from 14:00 to 15:00 on all days of the week except Saturdays, Sundays and holidays declared by the exchange in advance.

-Indices

-The Taiwan Capitalization Weighted Stock Index (TAIEX) is the stock market index that measures the aggregate performance of listed stocks on TWSE; it is the most prominent and most frequently quoted index of stock performance of Taiwanese public companies.